miguelraz/miguelraz.github.io/blog/frankenjulia.md

-@def title = "FrankenJulia - all the knobs you can twist and turn"
+@def title = "🚧 WIP 🚧: FrankenJulia - all the knobs you can twist and turn"

 ### Everything but Julia code

+This question is an effort to try and answer the question

+> Just how much can I modify a Julia program's behaviour without touching it's code?

+And then try to turn all the different knobs and switches as possible.

+You know, for science 🔭.

 ### Allocators
 - mimalloc